metaplex-foundation/docs/docs/01-programs/02-candy-machine/10-available-guards/17-token-gate.md

 ## Mint Settings

-_The Token Gate guard does not need Mint Settings._
+The TODO guard contains the following Mint Settings:

+- **TODO**: TODO.

-However, if you’re planning on constructing instructions without the help of our SDKs, you will need to add the payer’s token account to the remaining accounts of the mint instruction.
+Note that, if you’re planning on constructing instructions without the help of our SDKs, you will need to provide these Mint Settings and more as a combination of instruction arguments and remaining accounts.
 See the [Candy Guard’s program documentation](https://github.com/metaplex-foundation/mpl-candy-machine/tree/main/programs/candy-guard#tokengate) for more details.

 ## Route Instruction